 Renae Lesser, Main Lesson Teacher for 7th grade.
 Ms. Lesser holds a BA in Human Ecology from College of the Atlantic and an MA in Philosophy and Education from Columbia University.
 She was born and raised in Cleveland Heights but has lived all over the country, from San Francisco to New York City to the Maine coast.
 Ms. Lesser has previously worked as an educator in schools, museums, and libraries.
 She is also a published author and has worked as a writer and editor for numerous publications.
 In her free time Ms. Lesser enjoys painting, hiking, traveling, and learning new things.

 Julie Hoehnen completed Eurythmy training at Eurythmy Spring Hill in Chestnut Hill, NY.
 Julie teaches movement throughout the school year.

-Strings and Spanish Teacher, Carolina Borja is a cellist and Suzuki educator with nine years of experience.
-Carolina holds a Masters of Music in Cello Performance Pedagogy from Ohio University, where she attended as a Fulbright scholar.
+Strings and Spanish Teacher, Carolina Borja-Marroquín is a cellist and Suzuki educator with ten years of experience.
+Born and raised in Colombia, South America, Carolina holds a Masters of Music in Cello Performance Pedagogy from Ohio University, where she attended as a Fulbright scholar.
 Ms. Borja collaborates with symphony orchestras, dance companies, chamber music ensembles, folk fusion bands and interdisciplinary groups of artists on a regular basis.
-She is currently a member of the band Cellocentric.
+She is currently a member of the bands Kombilesa Asé and Cellocentric.